Skip to main content

 • We’re running mobile health clinics in the camps for displaced people and providing nutrition supplements for malnourished children.

-• We’re responding to a major outbreak of cholera and have established 3 treatment centres.
+• We’re responding to a major outbreak of cholera and have established 3 treatment centres to provide critical support to children and their families.

 • Between February and March 2024, we arranged six cargo flights of 200 metric tonnes of life saving medical supplies.
 A further 60 metric tonnes of nutrition supplies were brought in via the seaport.

-• We’re providing cash grants to families to help them buy food, medicines, and other essentials.
+• We’re providing cash grants to families to help them buy food, medicines and other essentials to address the worsening food insecurity situation.

 • We also offer games and activities for children in safe spaces, such as dancing, drawing and sports to overcome their negative experiences.
 These safe spaces and play activities also relieve pressure off parents and help them to manage their stress.

-Save the Children has worked in Sudan since 1983 to provide humanitarian support to children and their families.
+Save the Children has worked in Sudan since 1983 and provides programming for children and families affected by conflict, displacement, extreme poverty and hunger.

 Children and their families are in desperate need.